apache/airflow/docs/apache-airflow-providers-sqlite/operators.rst

     :start-after: [START howto_operator_sqlite]
     :end-before: [END howto_operator_sqlite]

-You can also use an external file to execute the SQL commands.
+Furthermore, you can use an external file to execute the SQL commands.
 Script folder must be at the same level as DAG.py file.

 .. exampleinclude:: /../../airflow/providers/sqlite/example_dags/example_sqlite.py
     :language: python